AaronOnosala/Kinshasa-Traffic-Speed-Prediction-For-Yango/README.md

  + __TensorFlow Decision Forest:__ Chosen for its capability to handle complex structured data, providing accurate and reliable predictions.
  + __K-Fold Cross-Validation:__ Ensured model stability and generalizability, preventing overfitting and enhancing prediction accuracy.

+### TensorFlow Decision Forest Network Structure
+You can visually follow the tree structure.
+In this tree, the first decision is based on the bill length.

 ## Challenges

  - __Model Selection:__ Identifying the most suitable model for the dataset was a significant challenge.
 Initial attempts with models like Random Forest did not meet expectations.